dmcgee2001/GameVault-Frontend/README.md

 3. **Start the development server:**

     ```
-    npm start
+    npm run dev
     ```

     This will run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 ## Usage